-Topic 00 General Information Issued 04/15/19
+Topic 00 General Information Issued 06/10/19

 Section 30 The Use of Electronic Affirmation for Limited Page 6 of 6

 Statewide Internal Accounting Processes

-- 8. An electronic signature may not be used to execute, acknowledge, authorize or approve documents or transactions with respect to which a legal requirement for a written signature exists. - 9.
+- An electronic signature may not be used to execute, acknowledge, authorize or approve documents or transactions with respect to which a legal requirement for a written signature exists. - 9.
 Electronic signatures apply exclusively to individuals and not to roles, positions, titles or organizations. - 10.
 The fact that an individual has signed a record electronically using an approved electronic signature method does not mean that the record has been signed by a person authorized to sign or approve that record.
 Appropriate procedures must be used to confirm that the person signing the record has the appropriate authority and intent to sign the record. - 11.
 The GAO may limit or revoke the use of electronic signatures or electronic signature methods with respect to particular electronic records, particular classes of electronic records, particular processes, particular individuals, particular agencies or specified amounts.
-An electronic signature used outside of its authorized uses will not be considered valid.
+An electronic signature used outside of its authorized uses will not be considered valid. - 12.
+A document electronically or digitally signed by some party external to the State of Arizona Government (viz., an entity other than a State agency or State employee) and delivered/transmitted to an agency must be validated by the receiving agency.
+This validation may be verbal or written between the originator and the receiver, but must, minimally, be annotated in writing (on or attached to the document) by the agency.
+If such a document is to be forwarded to the GAO for any purpose other than mere information, it must be forwarded by the agency in a method consistent with this policy statement.